astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

     If you use topcat, you can launch it in advance and add the option `-samp` at the `Phosphoros PSC`.
-This will automatically load the related tables at topcat and it will allow for cross-selection of the sources between the two softwares.
+This will automatically load the related tables into topcat and it will allow for cross-selection of the sources between the two softwares.

 Summary